 Many people do really well with thyroid medications and are able to return to feeling ‘normal’ after finding the right dosage for them.
 Many require lifelong medication to get back to a state of health.
 I am not one of those people.

-Here’s my story of why I quit my thyroid medication.
+Why I quit my thyroid medication.

 After being diagnosed with Hashimoto’s thyroiditis back in May 2015, I was immediately put on my first dose of thyroid medication — Cytomel, which is straight T3 — because my tests showed that my T4 (the inactive form of thyroid hormone) was in a good spot, but I was not properly converting it to T3 (the active form).
 I gladly accepted the prescription, finally feeling hopeful that I would get back to my old self and move on with my life after feeling pretty darn crappy for several months.